ocarnes/Grindstone/README.md

 ******************************************************************************

 ### Adding Scripts
+These steps outline the process of adding scripts to Grindstone:
-To add a new script to Grindstone, start by downloading the [script template](references/gs_template.py).
+- To add a new script to Grindstone, start by downloading the [script template](references/gs_template.py).
+Save template as a new script class file, keeping in mind the [Grindstone naming conventions](references/Grindstone_Naming_Conventions.txt).
+The name should reflect the error that the new script checks for, and each script should check for only a single error.
+- Place your new script file in one of the category folders, or [create a new category](https://github.com/sadams115/Grindstone/blob/master/README.md#adding-categories).
+- Next, go through the template code and follow the instructions in every block comment.
+When you have completed the tasks outlined in each block comment, your new script will be automatically imported into Grindstone.
+Your `doCheck()` function will be run when the category is executed, and your `runFix()` function (if you implemented one) will be attached to the auto-fix button that accompanies your script's error report.

 ******************************************************************************